arkq/bluez-alsa/doc/bluealsad.8.rst

 -B NAME, --dbus=NAME
     BlueALSA D-Bus service name suffix.
-    Without this option, **bluealsa** registers itself as an "org.bluealsa" D-Bus service.
+    Without this option, **bluealsad** registers itself as an "org.bluealsa" D-Bus service.
 For more information see the EXAMPLES_ below.

 -i hciX, --device=hciX